Chocolate Guinness Cake

 - 1/2 cream cheese frosting recipe

-1 Preheat the oven to 350°F. Grease a 8 or 9-inch springform pan with butter and line the bottom with a round of parchment paper.
+1 Preheat oven, prepare pan: Preheat the oven to 350°F. Grease a 8 or 9-inch springform pan with butter and line the bottom with a round of parchment paper.

-2 In a large saucepan place the beer and butter.
+2 Heat Guinness, butter, add cocoa and sugar: In a large saucepan place the stout and butter.
 Cook over medium-high heat until the butter has melted.
 Add the cocoa powder and sugars and whisk together.
 Take off heat and allow to come to room temperature.

-3 In another bowl beat together the sour cream, eggs, and vanilla extract until very, very well combined.
-Add to the butter-beer mixture and whisk together.
+3 Beat sour cream, eggs, vanilla, then add to stout butter mixture: In another bowl beat together the sour cream, eggs, and vanilla extract until very, very well combined.
+Add to the butter-stout mixture and whisk together.

 4 Whisk flour, baking soda, salt, add to stout-butter mixture: In another bowl whisk together the flour, baking soda, and salt.
 Add to the stout-butter mixture and whisk together until it just comes together.

 5 Bake: Pour into the prepared pan and give the pan a few short drops onto the countertop to shake the air pockets in the batter to the surface and out of the cake.
 Bake at 350°F for 50-60 minutes.

 6 Cool: Allow to cool on a wire rack.
 Run a knife around the edge to separate the cake from the pan and pop the ring off the springform.